StackExchange/StackExchange.Redis/Docs/ExecSync.md

 The last one of these has overloads that allow you to control the behavior, including one or more overloads that accept a [`TaskContinuationOptions`][1].
 And one of these options is `ExecuteSynchronously`.

-To put it simply: **do not use `TaskContinuationOptions.ExecuteSynchronously` here.
+To put it simply: **do not use `TaskContinuationOptions.ExecuteSynchronously` here**.
 On other tasks, sure.
 But please please do not use this option on the task that StackExchange.Redis hands you.
 The reason for this is that *if you do*, your continuation could end up interrupting the reader thread that is processing incoming redis data, and in a busy system blocking the reader will cause problems **very** quickly.

 If you *can't* control this (and I strongly suggest you try to), then you can change `ConfigurationOptions.AllowSynchronousContinuations` to `false` when creating your `ConnectionMultiplexer` (or add `;syncCont=false` to the configuration string);